Suyog7130/ewha/tutorials/02_ligo_ldg_ssh_duo.md

-# Accessing the LIGO Data Grid (LDG) Clusters with SSH and Duo MFA
+# Part 2: Accessing the LIGO Data Grid (LDG) clusters with SSH and Duo MFA

-Tutorial for graduate students, half-day hands-on.

 ---